2026-2027 Season Ticket packages available now!

 Join us in the transcendent experience of creating and hearing this extraordinary music live in concert, performed by talented musicians from within your community.

-Next season will feature beloved works by Brahms, Debussy, Dvořák, Mozart, Sibelius, Stravinsky, Tchaikovsky, Vaughan Williams and spotlights the music of Augusta Read Thomas, Reena Esmail, and Benjamin Britten.
-You’ll hear remarkable soloists, including violist Jenny Douglass, cellist Evan Kahn, and from our orchestral musicians, clarinetist Geoffrey Burr.
+Next season will feature beloved works by Barber, Beethoven, Bizet, Dvořák, Mozart, Prokofiev, Sibelius, Tchaikovsky, and Vaughan Williams and spotlights the music of Anna Clyne and Imogen Holst.
+You’ll hear remarkable soloists, including violinist Ava Pakiam, and from our orchestral musicians, clarinetist Geoffrey Burr.
 We’ll continue our well-received series of Chamber Music concerts (in November, March and June), and we’ll “kick off” our season with our popular Baroque Concert in September.
-Our final orchestra concert of the season will be our usual May Family Concert, featuring music for the young and the young-at-heart.
+Our final orchestra concert of the season will be our usual May Family Concert, featuring the Winners of our Concerto Movement Competition.

 Whether reflecting on the past, speaking to the present, or framing the future, these remarkable composers and artists will bring you joy, passion, insight, and excitement.